 Hypertension is a common disorder that affects a large proportion of the community.
 It is usually asymptomatic and is detected on routine examination or after the occurrence of a complication such as a heart attack or stroke.
-It is often referred to as the silent killer.

 Isolated systolic hypertension is also graded according to systolic blood pressure values in the ranges indicated, provided that diastolic values are <90 mmHg.